-#MeToo Victim Shares Story Of Abuse On Facebook, Gets Suspended, Told It Is ‘Divine Justice’
+#MeToo Victim Shares Story Of Abuse On Facebook, Gets Suspended — But Then Medium Rescues Him

 After he made the post, a nervous Brandon — unsure of what the reaction to his experience of coming out with the story will be — went to sleep.
 What was to happen next morning would leave him more damaged.

-According to the Independent, Brandon’s traumatic experience was met with a hurl of abuse and condemnation online, with a number of Facebook users considering him the culprit for having gone home with an alleged sexual predator.
+According to the Independent, Brandon’s traumatic experience was met with a hurl of abuse and condemnation online, with some Facebook users considering him the culprit for having gone home with an alleged sexual predator.
 The amount of vitriol was incessant, with people telling him to “play the victim a bit less,” that the rape was “divine justice,” and calling him a “worthless junkie.”

 To his horrific surprise, Cook was suspended by Facebook for violating their “community standards.”

-Brandon was expecting some amount of criticism and shame but he had not imagined this kind of reception to his most daring act of telling the story of his abuse.
-While the comments gnawed at him and Cook felt even worse than what he felt before having posted the story, Brandon knew he had to do something.
+Brandon was expecting some amount of criticism and shame, but he had not imagined this kind of reception to his most daring act of telling the story of his abuse.
+As the comments gnawed at him, and Cook felt even worse than what he had felt before he had posted the story, Brandon knew he had to do something.

-So he posted the story again on Medium, and sure enough, finally he found an audience which could empathize with him.
-Soon enough, a major Australian newspaper did a story on him, which was then followed by the Independent.
+So he posted the story again on Medium, and sure enough, this time he found an audience which could empathize with him.
+Soon, a major Australian newspaper did a story on him, which was then followed by the international press.

-Brandon is thankful to #MeToo but hopes other victims are not chastised for speaking about their abuse stories, because if they are, that might just be the end of sexual assault victims speaking out.
+When asked about how he felt now that his story was being reported all over the world, Brandon could not hold back his excitement, and underlined that the world needs to engage more with victims of sexual assault.

+“I’ve been incredibly moved by the reaction to what was a deeply personal confession of trauma.
+What I hope this story delivers is a chance to stop looking at survivors of sexual abuse as collated statistics to be trotted out in online debates, and start looking at them as human beings worthy of love, validation and support.”

 Man raped and told it was 'divine justice' https://t.co/1hhNmsIPrB